Vladimir Chertkov: Family and childhood

 Chertkov was born in 1854 in St. Petersburg, Russia into a wealthy and aristocratic family.
 His mother (to whom he felt especially close), Elizaveta Ivanovna, born Countess Chernysheva-Kruglikova, was known among her circle in St. Petersburg society for her beauty, intellect, authoritativeness and tact.
 His father, Grigorii Ivanovich, was aide-de-camp under Nikolai I, Adjutant-General under Alexander II and Alexander III, known in military circles for his front-line service and military bearing.
 The couple enjoyed imperial favour so much that Alexander II and Alexander III visited their home.

 Describing his parents in one of his diary entries, he wrote: “That's how I grew up, assured of my own innate advantage over other people, proud of the dignity of my parents, their relatives and friends, entourage of servants, rising from their seats in the ante-room when I passed from my rooms into my parents’ part of the house, swimming in all kinds of luxury and almost not knowing rejection in satisfaction of my desires.”

-The young Chertkov was considered very handsome – slender, tall, with big gray eyes under beaked brows – and had a talent for witty paradox.
+The young Chertkov was described as slender and tall, with big gray eyes under beaked brows, and was said to have a talent for witty paradox.